I believe the kitchen is the heart of the home. I am so excited to share the open kitchen in our Waco Fixer Upper Home.

 The kitchen is where everyone gravitates.
 Mornings, before the day begins, everyone gathers in the kitchen, and then again in the evenings as the day comes to a close.
 Today I am sharing my tips on creating an open kitchen that offers organization and a space that’s perfect for cooking and socializing.

-I am so proud of the open kitchen in our Waco Fixer upper home.
-It’s light, airy and has an open kitchen design and I am so happy with the end result.
-Just so you can appreciate how far this kitchen has come, here is what it looked like when we bought the home.
+I am so proud of the open kitchen in our Waco Fixer Upper home.
+We rent this house as an Airbnb.
+It’s light, airy, and has an open kitchen design and I am so happy with the end result.
+Just so you can appreciate how far this kitchen has come, I am going to share what it looked like when we bought the home.

 Our kitchen is not only a fun place to cook, but it also works very well for entertaining.